jsandtoast/gettyimages-api_java/README.md

 # Getty Images API SDK

-# Deprecated

-**The SDK's have been deprecated and are no longer being maintained as of November 2016.**

 Seamlessly integrate Getty Images' expansive digital content, powerful search technology, and rich metadata into your publishing tools, products and services!

 - Search for images from our extensive creative and editorial catalogs.